justmarkham/DAT3/README.md

 ### Class 2: Git and GitHub

 * Homework discussion: Any installation issues?
 Find any interesting GitHub projects?
-Which "type" of data scientist do you identify with the most?
+Any takeaways from "Analyzing the Analyzers"?
-* Introduce yourself: technical background, why you joined the course, how do you define success in this course?
+* Introduce yourself: What's your technical background?
+Why did you join this course?
+How do you define success in this course?
+* Office hours
 * Git and GitHub lesson ([slides](slides/02_git_github.pdf))
   * Create a repo on GitHub, clone it, make changes, and push up to GitHub
   * Fork the [DAT3-students](https://github.com/justmarkham/DAT3-students) repo, clone it, add a Markdown file (`about.md`) in your folder, push up to GitHub, and create a [pull request](https://help.github.com/articles/using-pull-requests)